 - Look for bars with as few ingredients as possible – in general the fewer the ingredients, and the more you recognize the name of these ingredients, the more natural the bar is.

-- Remember that there are more natural and less refined sources of protein (as well as carbohydrate and fiber) such as lean meat, (which should be thoroughly cooked), fish, nuts, seeds, peas, beans and fruit.
+- Remember that there are more natural and less refined alternatives out there, such as lean meat, (which should be thoroughly cooked), fish, nuts, seeds, peas, beans and fruit.

 Pros of Eating Protein Bars While Pregnant

 High In Protein

 This is an obvious advantage, especially as it’s in the name, but one of the biggest pros is that they contain anywhere from 10-20 grams of protein.